 How Salesforce Crunches the Numbers

 When calculating Campaign Influence, Salesforce uses these two date fields to determine the first and last touch:

 - First-touch: Salesforce looks at the Campaign Member created date to decide which campaign was a contact’s first-touch with your brand.

-- Last-touch: Salesforce looks at Campaign Member last modified date to decide which campaign was a contact’s final marketing touch before closing.
+- Last-touch: Salesforce looks at the Campaign Member last modified date to decide which campaign was a contact’s final marketing touch before closing.
 This is because the campaign member status would have changed most recently on this campaign member record.

 You can see it reflected in the image above.

 Moving on to the high-level picture.
 In the Salesforce dashboard below, we can see three pie charts.